jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 can define a window that spans more than one RDD in a DStream.
 Spark Streaming would combine all the RDD’s in the window and allow you to apply a transformation on the data in the window.
 It can be useful in many types of real-time computations.
-Lets say you receive new Stock quotes every ten seconds.
+Let's say you receive new Stock quotes every ten seconds.
 These quotes are captured from an incoming stream socket as Distinct RDDs.
 Your objective is to calculate some value based on the last 30-second window but with a maximum delay of 10